privacy-tech-lab/gpc-optmeowt/README.md

 ## Third Party Libraries

-OptMeowt is dependent on various [third party libraries](https://github.com/privacy-tech-lab/gpc-optmeowt/blob/main/package.json).
+OptMeowt uses various [third party libraries](https://github.com/privacy-tech-lab/gpc-optmeowt/blob/main/package.json).
 We thank the developers.

 ## Developer Guide

-- When contributing, it is important to note that we manage all package dependencies with npm.
-Thus, it is recommended to use `npm i` to install packages.
+- If you want to contribute, note that we manage all library dependencies with npm.
+Thus, it is recommended to use `npm i` to install libraries.
-- When viewing your browser's console on a site you are sending GPC signals to, a 404 error regarding the site's GPC status file (`/.well-known/gpc.json`) may be shown.
-Note that this is perfectly normal, and will occur frequently (1) on sites that do not support GPC and (2) may even occur on sites that do respect GPC simply if the website does not host such a `/.well-known/gpc.json` file.
+- When viewing your browser's console on a site, a 404 error regarding the domain's GPC status file (`/.well-known/gpc.json`) may be shown.
+Note that this is normal and will occur (1) on domains that do not support GPC and (2) on domains that support GPC but do not host a `/.well-known/gpc.json` file.
-- If you have questions about OptMeowt's functionality or have found a bug, please check out our [FAQ \ Known quirks](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki/FAQ-%5C-Known-quirks) page on the [Wiki](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki) first to see if we have already addressed the issue.
-If you cannot find what you are looking for, please feel free to open an issue and we will address it as soon as we can!
+- If you have questions about OptMeowt's functionality or have found a bug, please check out our [FAQ \ Known quirks](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki/FAQ-%5C-Known-quirks) page on the [Wiki](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki) first.
+If you cannot find what you are looking for, feel free to open an issue, and we will address it.

 ## More Information 🐈